-Tricyclic antidepressants—sometimes called cyclic antidepressants—are among the earliest antidepressants developed.
-Though many physicians opt for more modern antidepressants with fewer side effects, tricyclic medications are sometimes prescribed if other formulas prove ineffective.
+Tricyclic antidepressants are among the earliest antidepressants developed.
+Though many physicians opt for more modern antidepressants with fewer side effects, like SSRIs or SNRIs, tricyclic medications are sometimes prescribed if other formulas prove ineffective.

 What Are Tricyclics?

 Tricyclic medications are named for their chemical structure, which contains three rings.
 Both of these medications are tricyclic-class antidepressants that work by preventing norepinephrine and serotonin reuptake in the brain.
-This makes both of these neurotransmitters more available in the body and helps even out the chemical imbalance that causes major depression.
+This makes both of these neurotransmitters more available in the body and evens out chemical imbalances that cause major depression.

-Amoxapine and amitriptyline may be among the most commonly prescribed tricyclic antidepressants, but quite a few are available.
-Each medication works similarly to the others, but critical differences may make one a better choice for you.
+Amoxapine and amitriptyline may be among the most commonly prescribed tricyclic antidepressants.
+However, critical differences may make one a better choice for you.

 Amitriptyline and Amoxapine Are Both Used To Treat Major Depressive Disorder